 The situation where a variety of consequences are possible at a facility (or within an enterprise) is shown in Figure 1b.
-Here each identified attack path or scenario is represented as a circle on the scatter plot, with coordinates that represent the scenario's difficulty $d_i$ and consequences $c_i$ .
+Here each identified attack path or scenario is represented as a circle on the scatter plot, with coordinates that represent the scenario's difficulty d_i and consequences c_i .
 Scenarios that produce higher consequences and are easier to accomplish are more attractive to an adversary because they represent a more efficient use of resources.
 Thus, they pose a greater risk and should be a higher priority for remediation.
 A scenario's risk can be reduced by reducing its consequence potential (moving the circle down), increasing its difficulty (moving it to the right), or a combination of these actions.
-Note that if one reduces the risk of a scenario $s_j$ that is near the center of the pack of circles without also addressing scenarios that are more attractive (those that produce greater consequences and are easier to accomplish, i.e., scenarios whose circles are above and to the left of $s_j$ ), the overall security risk may be unaffected by the investment because the most attractive scenarios remain available for adversary exploitation.
-Thus, the security investments should generally address those scenarios that are non-dominated (i.e., that represent the easiest way to produce consequences greater than or equal to $c_j$ ).
+Note that if one reduces the risk of a scenario s_j that is near the center of the pack of circles without also addressing scenarios that are more attractive (those that produce greater consequences and are easier to accomplish, i.e., scenarios whose circles are above and to the left of s_j), the overall security risk may be unaffected by the investment because the most attractive scenarios remain available for adversary exploitation.
+Thus, the security investments should generally address those scenarios that are non-dominated (i.e., that represent the easiest way to produce consequences greater than or equal to c_j).

-From the perspective of the security decision maker for an enterprise, the X symbols in Figure 1b represent the attack scenarios available at one facility, and the facility's manager wishes to mitigate the scenarios that are most attractive.
-The enterprise manager might use this graph, with circles representing attack scenarios available at other facilities in the enterprise, to inform the facility manager that only minimal security improvements will be supported because the enterprise has greater security risks that must be addressed first.
-However, if it is known from other sources that the facility is specifically targeted by credible threats, the enterprise manager may decide to support security upgrades at the facility anyway, believing that the easiest attack is not yet difficult enough.
+For Figure 1b from the perspective of the security decision maker for an enterprise, the X symbols represent the attack scenarios available at one facility, and that facility's manager wishes to mitigate the scenarios that are most attractive at that facility.
+The enterprise decision maker might use this graph, with circles representing attack scenarios available at other facilities within the enterprise, to inform the facility manager that only minimal security improvements will be supported because the enterprise has greater security risks that must be addressed first.
+On the other hand, if it is known from other sources that the facility is specifically targeted by credible threats, the enterprise decision maker may decide to support security upgrades at the facility anyway, believing that the easiest attack is not yet difficult enough.